RexOps/rexify-website/content/docs/guides/using_modules_and_templates.md

                 └── meta.yml
     ```

 But if you want to change a parameter in your ntp.conf file you have to edit 4 files.
-This is not realy cool.
+This is not really cool.
 To prevent that you can use templates.

     ```perl
     package Service::NTP;